IsakJones/polka/README.md

   - every second the cache updates the DB banks table with its own memory ledger
   - loads bank balances from DB on startup
   - loads account balance from DB on startup
-  - Send account balance updates to DB
+  - Send account balance updates to DB with a personally implemented circular linked list
   - Caches bank ids instead of subquerying to reduce latency
   - listens for updates from multiple API services